lapps/lapps.github.io/technical/jetstream.md

 **NOTE:** The first (non-comment) line of the *openrc.sh* file sets the `OS_AUTH_URL` variable to an incorrect URL.
 You will be provided with the correct URL in a separate email.
 Please do not make this URL public (i.e. save it anywhere other than your openrc.sh file).

 **ALSO NOTE:** PEM file cannot be shared around users except for the simple ssh operation.
-If one wants to do more than that, for example launching a new instance through openstack command line, s/he needs to have property username-pem combination.
+If one wants to do more than that, for example launching a new instance through openstack command line, a property usercredential-pem combination is required.

 ## Instance Management